01. Introduction

 Per-device

-One of the most popular pricing models among modern MSPs is the per-device pricing model.
-In a per-device pricing model the MSP charges a fixed fee, often monthly, for each device it supports.
-The per-device pricing model provides MSPs with tremendous flexibility and is simple for clients to understand.
+The per-device model is a popular pricing model in which an MSP charges a fixed fee, often monthly, for each device it supports.
+This pricing model provides MSPs with tremendous flexibility and is simple for clients to understand.
 The flat fee varies with the type of device being supported.

 Per-user